f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 Checking the Plot column will result in a chart being drawn that plots sensor data versus time.
 All enabled sensors for a device will be plotted on the same chart.
-The Y Axis field below the table determines whether each series will have it's own Y axis (Per-sensor) or whether a single Y axis will be used for all series (Common).
+The Y Axis field below the table determines whether each series will have its own Y axis (Per-sensor) or whether a single Y axis will be used for all series (Common).

 The Layout fields control how the Controls and Sensors will be laid-out in the GUI.
 This can be set to be either Horizontally or Vertically.